asamallab/NodePersistence_PH_FCM/README.md

 7. 05_CallJython_for_1DHoles.ipynb: Call Jython code to get representative cycles of one-dimensional holes.

 8. 06_NodePersist&Freq_1DHoles.ipynb: To calculate Node persistence and Node frequency.
-Also, perform the statistical test.
+Also, performs the statistical test.

 9. 07_NeurosynthAnalaysis.ipynb: To perform Neurosynth meta analaysis.

 10. 08_Homological_Scaffold_and_NodalPSS.ipynb: To calculate the Nodal PSS from homological scaffolds.
-Also, perform the statistical test.
+Also, performs the statistical test.

 11. jython_code_VRcomp_global_PosCorr.py: Jython code to get representative cycles of one-dimensional holes.